United Security Bancshares (UBFO) To Go Ex-Dividend on October 7th

 United Security Bancshares (NASDAQ:UBFO – Get Rating) announced a quarterly dividend on Tuesday, September 27th, investing.com reports.
-Shareholders of record on Tuesday, October 11th will be paid a dividend of 0.11 per share by the financial services provider on Tuesday, October 25th.
-This represents a $0.44 dividend on an annualized basis and a yield of 6.47%.
+Stockholders of record on Tuesday, October 11th will be paid a dividend of 0.11 per share by the financial services provider on Tuesday, October 25th.
+This represents a $0.44 annualized dividend and a dividend yield of 6.47%.
 The ex-dividend date of this dividend is Friday, October 7th.

 United Security Bancshares Trading Up 2.7 %